Soldiers of the United Press, that is…

 Episode links, by reporter

 These are unedited entries from the OTRR Soldiers of the Press — Singles page, rearranged to more easily follow the portrayals of individual correspondents.
 Click on the file size number to download the MP3 file.
-Some episodes may have spelling or date errors.
-Other UP reporters may appear in addition to the featured correspondent.
+Some episodes may have spelling or date errors, including incorrect versions of reporters’ names in some of the file names (e.g., Pinkney and McMillan instead of Pinkley and MacMillan.)
+Other UP reporters appear in addition to the featured correspondents.

 |43-09-19 (046) Russell Annabel – Kiska Mission||11.0 MB|